 As someone who grew up in a small town, I am no fan of Oxford Street or Piccadilly.
 Of all places that I visited in London, Greenwich has always been my favourite.
 The fact that it is the location of the Prime Meridian got me enchanted.
 As I explored the area further, I found out that Greenwich has so much more than that.

-There are several ways to visit Greenwich.
-Taking the city cruise from Bankside or London Bridge city pier is my faourite.
+There are several ways to visit Greenwich; the city cruise from Bankside or London Bridge city pier is my favourite.

 Greenwich, I can say, is full of attractions.
 The Royal Observatory itself offers the observatory–for sure, planetarium, and the museum, aside from the Prime Meridian itself, which is surrounded by the Greenwich Park.
 On the way from the DLR station, we can also find the Cutty Sark, the charming Greenwich Market, University of Greenwich and The Old Royal Naval College, National Maritime Museum, and so many more.